 In the Lower Sixth you have the option of taking part in the Tycoon Enterprise Competition run by the Peter Jones Foundation.
-Working in small teams of between 3 and 5 pupils, you will come up with a business idea and produce a viable and costed business plan.
-This will be submitted to the Peter Jones Foundation to apply for a start-up loan of up to £500.
+Working in small teams of between three and five pupils, you will come up with a business idea and produce a viable and costed business plan.
+This will be submitted to the Peter Jones Foundation to apply for a start-up loan.
 If you are successful in securing funding, you will then launch your business and trade over a specified period with the aim of making a profit.
-From any net profits following repayment of the start-up loan, the Peter Jones Foundation asks that at least 30% of any profits are returned to them to enable them to support more students.
+From any net profits following repayment of the start-up loan, the Peter lones Foundation asks that at least 30% of any profits are returned to them to enable them to support more students.
 The remainder of your net profit should be donated to the School charities or can be reinvested in your business if you are to continue trading beyond the competition.

-The competition runs from September to the end of April and whilst it is great fun, it is also hard work and can be time consuming.
+The competition runs across two terms and whilst it is great fun, it is also hard work and can be time consuming.
 You will have some regular mentoring sessions and will need to organise your own weekly team meeting.
 Typically, you will spend about three hours per week on your business.
 At certain times such as during the run up to a selling event, or when finalising your business plan, there will be an even bigger time commitment required.